Member Handbook

 • Individual satisfaction surveys; and

-Re-Enrollment in NC Innovations Waiver
+Re-enrollment in NC Innovations Waiver

-If you leave the NC Innovations waiver and return after the current waiver year has ended, you may be unable to enter the NC Innovations waiver right away.
-If funding is not available, you will be placed on the Registry of Unmet Needs, also known as the “Innovations waitlist.”
+If you leave the NC Innovations waiver and return after the end of the current waiver year, you may be unable to enter the NC Innovations waiver right away.
+If funding is not available, you will be placed on the Innovations Waitlist.
+If you are denied placement on the Innovations waitlist, you may file an appeal.

-Individuals who want to leave the Trillium and move to another Medicaid health care option outside of the Tailored Plan must leave the NC Innovations waiver first, unless you are a Tribal member and move to NC Medica.
+Individuals who want to leave the Trillium and move to another Medicaid health care option outside of the Tailored Plan must leave the NC Innovations waiver first, unless you are a Tribal member and move to NC Medicaid Direct.
 More information on how to change your health plan can be found in the Trillium Tailored Plan Member Handbook on section “Changes to Your Health Care Option (Disenrollment)” or on our webpage NC Innovations Waiver.
-Your care manager can also answer any questions you may have.
+Your care manager can answer any questions you may have.

 Back to Top ▲